Fabio930/CollectiPy/README.md

 - Multiple `arena_*` entries generate one experiment per arena.
 - Any list-valued scalar field (except `position`, `orientation`, `strength`, `uncertainty`) under an agent/object group is expanded via Cartesian product.
 Example: `movable_0.ticks_per_second: [3, 6]` and `movable_0.motion_model: ["unicycle", "random_walk"]` yield four experiments for that arena. `number` can also be a list to sweep population sizes.
 - The combinations are built per arena, objects, and agent groups, then executed sequentially. `environment.num_runs` repeats each expanded experiment deterministically.
-- Keep the GUI disabled for batch sweeps; when `environment.results` exists and `gui` is empty, exports are written for every expanded experiment/run.
+- Keep the GUI disabled for batch sweeps; when `environment.results` exists (and is non-empty) and `gui` is empty, exports are written for every expanded experiment/run.

 ### Arena, Objects and Agents ruleset